 After cardiac specialists gave him digitalis and Coramine in hopes of curing the pneumonia and slowing the progression of his heart failure, Capone began drifting in and out of consciousness.
 He had a moment of clarity on Jan.
 24, which he used to assure his family that he would get better.

 Mae arranged for Monsignor Barry Williams to administer her husband’s last rites.
-On Jan.
-25 at 7.25 p.m., “with no warning whatsoever, he expired.”
+On January 25 at 7.25 p.m., Al Capone died, “with no warning whatsoever, he expired.”

 Al Capone’s death was anything but simple.